Have We Forgotten What Microlearning Means?

 Let’s take a walk around the modern corporate learning ecosystem.
-Picture a verdant garden, where technological innovation has ploughed over a massive acreage of ineffective tools, like the LMS, to completely renew the landscape.
+Picture a lush garden, where technological innovation has ploughed over a massive acreage of ineffective tools to completely renew the landscape.

 Hear that?
 If you listen closely, that’s the sound of a thousand buzzwords being born.
 The profound transformation currently underway has reached a level of maturity where established principles are now being shamelessly misused and exploited for the attention they grab.
 (Think gamification, adaptive learning or, more recently, machine learning).
 After all, the market is in the billions of dollars by some estimates, and growing, so is it any surprise that so many tools have sprouted up to capitalize on the opportunity?